57blocks/website-article/articles/How to Use Gradle to Optimize Android Development/README.md

 ---
-title: "How To Use Gradle To Optimize Android Development"
+title: "How to Use Gradle to Optimize Android Development"
 author: ["Rafael Ruiz / Android Engineer"]
 createTime: 2024-05-09
 tags: ["Mobile", "Android"]